giwl-21/Crop-Namer/README.md

 # Crop-Namer

 I built this program early 2020 to assist my workflow at my job.
 I was hired to scan and archive maps for the Bellefonte Boro Office in Bellefonte, PA.
 My duties consisted of physically scanning historical maps, then renaming and organizing them within a database.
-I realized that the computer dependant part of the job, manually renaming files based on their page numbers, could be automated using image recognition and computer vision.
+I realized that the computer dependant part of the job, manually renaming files based on their page numbers, could be automated using image processing and text recognition.

 Crop-Namer seeks utilize all the open-source resources possible in order to provide functionality for users to quickly rename files.